dataprivacymemo/dataprivacymemo.github.io/content/posts/2025-04-24-epic-games-fortnite-privacy-settlement.md

 ## Broader impact

 The settlement forced gaming platforms to fundamentally reconsider their design philosophies.
 Mandatory explicit consent protocols, enhanced parental controls, and transparent accounting of microtransaction systems became new industry standards.
 It demonstrated the FTC's commitment to protecting young digital consumers from predatory design practices.

-## Precedent and impact

-Epic Games' settlement stands as a critical moment in the ongoing battle against technological exploitation.
-It revealed how gaming platforms can leverage design psychology to maximize user engagement and monetization, particularly among younger audiences.